 Frequently Asked Questions - Charities

-- How should a governing document define an organisation’s purposes?
+- How should a governing document define an organisation’s purposes for charitable tax exemption?

 - What are charitable purposes?

 - How do I apply for charitable tax exemption?

 - Does a charity have to apply for a tax exemption from the Revenue Commissioners?

 - What reliefs from tax are available on the income and property of charities?

 - We are a not for profit organisation; does that mean we are a charity and entitled to tax exemption?

 - We are an unincorporated body and have been advised to change the legal structure of the organisation to an incorporated body governed by a Constitution (formerly a Memorandum and Articles of Association); will this affect charitable tax exemption?